 Procedure success rates and major or serious adverse event rates from 1 NCDR IMPACT Registry Data or 2 Melody Sentinel FDA Study Data.
 Numbers are cumulative average.

-The Electrophysiology (EP) program at Rady Children’s was started 21 years ago, in 1993.
+The Electrophysiology (EP) program at Rady Children’s was started in 1993 and expanded to our affiliate Hawaii program in 1998.
 Since then, it has developed into one of the top-performing programs in the United States for catheter ablation outcomes, as well as for clinical and translational research efforts.

 The EP team is lead by Dr. James Perry, who performed one of the first pediatric catheter ablations in Houston in late 1989.
 The program has an experienced group of nurses, cath lab technologists, anesthesiologists and surgeons to insure that EP care is both exceptional on a day-to-day basis and also at the cutting edge of innovation.
 The group recently implanted a long-term arrhythmia monitoring device in the youngest patient in the U.S. at the time to receive one.
 Clinically, we have a large volume of patients with “channelopathies,” including long QT Syndrome.
 Dr. Perry is on the medical advisory board of the SADS (sudden arrhythmia death syndrome) Foundation and recently stepped down from a long tenure on the board of the Adult Congenital Heart Association.

-The EP lab aspect of the program is expanding from its current volume of 110-120 cases per year with the addition of another electrophysiologist in 2015.
+The EP program expanded in 2015 with the addition of Dr. Matthew Williams, who trained with us and completed an EP fellowship at Boston Children’s Hospital.
 Our outcomes are outstanding, exceeding national published data, and are provided in an environment of personalized care and expertise.
-The program participates in a number of national multicenter studies and has provided co-authorship for the guidelines of care for adult congenital heart patients with rhythm issues, asymptomatic Wolff-Parkinson-White patients and also the published standards for electrophysiology labs nationally.
+The program participates in a number of national multicenter studies, publishes novel approaches for EP care and has provided co-authorship for the guidelines of care for adult congenital heart patients with rhythm issues, asymptomatic Wolff-Parkinson-White patients and also the published standards for electrophysiology labs nationally.

-The EP lab strives to provide the best care for EP assessments, catheter ablations, 3-dimensional mapping and pacemaker and ICD (defibrillator) implantations.
-The EP Program is also intimately involved in the care of our Hawaiian patients, in close collaboration with our colleagues at Kapi’olani Women and Children’s Hospital, Straub Clinic, Tripler Medical Center and Kaiser systems in Honolulu.
-We provide EP care in Honolulu four to five times each year, as part of a relationship dating back 19 years.
-Outcomes for EP procedures there have matched our successes in San Diego.
+The EP lab strives to provide the best care for EP assessments, catheter ablations, three-dimensional mapping and pacemaker, implantable loop recorder and ICD (defibrillator) implantations.
+The EP Program is also intimately involved in the care of our Hawaiian patients, in close collaboration with our colleagues at Kapi’olani Women and Children’s Hospital, Straub Clinic, Tripler Medical Center, Queen’s Hospital and Kaiser in Honolulu.
+We provide EP care in Honolulu four to five weeks each year, as part of a relationship dating back 23 years.
+Outcomes for EP procedures performed there have matched our successes in San Diego.
+The EP program is also involved in National Institutes of Health R01-level funded research with the UC San Diego Department of Bioengineering, exploring unique means of assessing the relationships between heart structure, function and arrhythmias.